It’s finally happened. I’ve let myself get talked into sharing this amazing recipe I only had in my head.

 For the cake.
 Have ALL at room temperature.
 I’m not kidding:

-2 Tablespoons apple cider vinegar, poured into 1-cup liquid measure with milk added to fill the cup.
+A mixture of 2 Tablespoons apple cider vinegar, poured into 1-cup liquid measure with milk added to fill the cup.
 This mixture will be divided, later.

 1 ½ cup butter, not margarine (3 sticks)

 5 large eggs

 ¼ teaspoon soda